vtexdocs/dev-portal-content/docs/guides/Integration Guides/login-integration-guide/login-integration-guide-webstore-oauth2.md

 After you set your custom OAuth option up, you can edit it by following the same steps described below for [implementation](#configuration-steps).

-[block:callout]
-{
-  "type": "danger",
-  "body": "If your implementation was initially set up via [VTEX support](https://help.vtex.com/en/support) instead of the process described above, you must be extra careful when editing it via the Admin panel.
+>❗ If your implementation was initially set up via [VTEX support](https://help.vtex.com/en/support) instead of the process described above, you must be extra careful when editing it via the Admin panel.
 Incorrect edits may cause your custom OAuth to stop working.
-We recommend you check the previews thoroughly and make sure they match what is expected by the **identity provider.**"
+We recommend you check the previews thoroughly and make sure they match what is expected by the **identity provider.**
-}
-[/block]